 There is a quick submit option in the direct TurnitinUK service (http://turnitinuk.com), which is useful if a staff member wishes to do a quick check on a small number of papers, without having to set up a class and an assignment.

-6. Using Turnitin through the WebLearn Assignments tool
+6. Using Turnitin through the WebLearn (or Canvas) Assignments tool

-Turnitin is enabled via the WebLearn Assignments tool.
-The assignment must first be set up in a WebLearn site by the staff member (‘maintainer' of the WebLearn site).
-Students should already be enrolled in the site as members, and then they can submit their essays.
-The Originality Report is returned in the Assignment tool within approximately 10-15 minutes.
+Turnitin is enabled via the WebLearn Assignments tool and the Canvas Assignments tool.
+The assignment must first be set up in a suitable WebLearn site (or Canvas course) by the staff member (‘maintainer' of the WebLearn site; or 'teacher' or 'course adminstrator' in the Canvas course).
+Students should already be enrolled as members, and then they can submit their essays.
+The Originality Report is returned in the Assignments tool within around 10 to 15 minutes.

 - You do not need to request a separate Turnitin account